Program Overview

 US EPA short video on where to get information on air quality during a wildfire smoke event. - Be Smoke Ready: Know the Color of the Air Quality Index (AQI)

-US EPA short video on reading and understanding the air quality index during a wildfire smoke event. - Wildfire Preparedness for Schools
+US EPA short video on reading and understanding the air quality index during a wildfire smoke event. - Air Cleaning Devices for the Home

 Information on air cleaning devices developed by the California Air Resources Board (CARB). - Indoor Air Filtration